mph-/lcapy/doc/netlists.rst

 This calculates the driving-point admittance that would be measured across the nodes of `L1`.

-`parallel()` returns a list of sets of component names that are connected in parallel.
+`in_parallel()` returns a list of sets of component names that are connected in parallel.

-`series()` returns a list of sets of component names that are connected in series.
+`in_series()` returns a list of sets of component names that are connected in series.

 `subs(subs_dict)` substitutes arguments in the Circuit use a dictionary of symbols `subs_dict`.
 For example,